panditvijay/Communicate/README.md

-# Communicate Application
+# Communicate Application(WIP)

 Communicate is a messaging application that allows users to connect and communicate with others in real-time, similar to popular messaging apps like WhatsApp.
-Users can send text messages, multimedia messages, make voice and video calls, and create group chats with people they are connected to.
+Users can send text messages, multimedia messages, and make video calls, and create group chats with people they are connected to.

 ## Features